termux/termux-app/README.md

 Go to `Android Settings` -> `Applications` and then look for those apps.
 You can also use the search feature if it’s available on your device and search `termux` in the applications list.

-Even if you think you have not installed any of the plugins, it’s strongly suggesting to go through the application list in Android settings and double-check.
+Even if you think you have not installed any of the plugins, it's strongly suggested to go through the application list in Android settings and double-check.
 ##